Aerijo/hyperclick-latex/README.md

 This package adds [`hyperclick`](https://atom.io/packages/hyperclick) support for LaTeX documents.

-- **Note** Only just saw the existing package  [`latex-hyperclick`](https://atom.io/packages/latex-hyperclick) shortly after publishing this one.
+- **Note**: Only just saw the existing package [`latex-hyperclick`](https://atom.io/packages/latex-hyperclick) shortly after publishing this one.
 It looks like it does a similar thing with file paths and (eventually) for references, but I think the documentation access by this package is unique.

 ## Requirements